In Case of Fire

 To report a fire/emergency:

-- If you smell the odor of smoke or burning materials, or observe ANY emergency: DIAL 2211* IMMEDIATELY
+- If you smell the odor of smoke or burning materials, DIAL 911 IMMEDIATELY from any phone.

 - If you observe flames and/or large amounts of smoke: PULL THE NEAREST FIRE ALARM STATION